collapsed-stacks/atheism/questions/3141/what-research-exists-correlating-atheism-and-suicide.md

 - posted by: [Jimbo](https://stackexchange.com/users/-1/1258-jimbo) on 2011-03-14
 - score: 1

-<p>I'd like to see more data too.</p>
+I'd like to see more data too.

-<p>Consider this though.</p>
+Consider this though.

-<p>Suicide is the ending of life.</p>
+Suicide is the ending of life.

-<p>Many religions teach that your life continues after death.</p>
+Many religions teach that your life continues after death.

-<p>So for an atheist and a person who believes in life after death, suicide can have a very different meaning.</p>
+So for an atheist and a person who believes in life after death, suicide can have a very different meaning.

-<p>For an atheist suicide is the ending of your life forever.
+For an atheist suicide is the ending of your life forever.
-For a person who believes in life after death, it is the ending of this life and the problems of this life.</p>
+For a person who believes in life after death, it is the ending of this life and the problems of this life.